pathologicalhandwaving/TeXMercenary/README.md

 # TeXMercenary

-A LaTeX package built for  for most day to day math and non-math related tasks.
+A package of utilites built for most day-to-day tasks of math people.

+**Operating System:**

+Developed and Tested using OS X El Capitan

 ## WARNING

 **Project in early-development!**

-**DO USE!!**
+**DO NOT USE!!**

+## Requirements